Corrati/Blender-python-script-for-rendering/README.md

 # Blender rendering helper for macOS and Linux

 This script written in Python allows you to render Blender animation in multiple times.
+The script renders each frame one by one, saves them in Blender’s default output folder, and creates a 24fps video from the PNG files..
 You can choose how many frames will render and choose the time between each session.
 This script is **only for Linux and macOS**, but I will try to update it soon for Windows users.
 This project is made for people who have an old PC or a PC with small capacity.

 ## How to install